dnguyen800/spotify-playlist-card/README.md

    This card uses a new CSS function, CSS Grid Layout, which was implemented in October 2018, and isn't compatible with browsers using old versions of Android WebView.
 That's my guess anyways.

+ - I press on a playlist button but I don't hear the playlist playing.

+ If Spotify has been inactive for some time, Spotify will not start playing on the last played device.
+Start playing Spotify on any device, then try pressing the playlist button again.

 ## Support
 I am studying Python as a hobby and this is my first public project.
 Unfortunately, I know nothing about Javascript and relied on studying other Lovelace custom cards to write this.
 Suggestions are welcome but no promises if I can fix anything!
 If you're familiar with CSS, then you can edit the CSS style in the .js file directly!